usethesource/rascal/src/org/rascalmpl/courses/Developers/Developers.md

+---
-# Developers manual
+title: Developers manual
+details: TutorCompiler
+---

 .Synopsis

 Contains tips, tricks and howto's on the development of Rascal itself.

-.Details

-TutorCompiler

 .Description